prodigy7/ttsqueue/README.md

 # TTSQueue
-Simple script collection for playing tts queued under linux
+Simple set of bash scripts for queuing texts that should be spoken via Google TTS.
+Idea was to implement text-to-speech for a home automation system.
+To prevent multiple announcements at same the, this script implement a simple queue so announcements can be player ordered.

+## Requirements
+* inotify-tools Package
+* bash
+* A linux system

 ## Installation
 Extract files to a directory.
-Next rename ttsqueue.conf.dist to ttsqueue.conf and modify it for your requirements.
+Next rename *ttsqueue.conf.dist* to *ttsqueue.conf* and modify it for your requirements.

 ## Usage
 ### Daemon